munificent/magpie/doc/site/markdown/variables.md

 All variables are lexically scoped.
 There is no single global scope in Magpie.
 Instead, each [module](modules.html) has its own top-level scope that isn't shared with other modules.

-Declaring a variable in an inner scope with the same name as an outer one is called *shadowing* and is not an error (although it's not something you likely intend to do much):
+Declaring a variable in an inner scope with the same name as an outer one is called *shadowing* and is not an error (although it's not something you likely intend to do much).

     :::magpie
     var a = "outer"